J-Reed700/Mutter/README.md

 4. Release the hotkey to stop recording and start transcription.

 5. The transcription will appear in a notification and can be copied to clipboard.

+6. Press `Ctrl+Shift+R` again to start recording again.

+7. You can now paste the transcription into your favorite text editor or chat application.

+8. You can press `Ctrl+Shift+Q` to quit the application.

 ## Configuration